 The current plans for the next park at Chennai seem to have faced some hurdles.
-As per the management conference call with analysts in February 2017, Wonderla Holidays Ltd disclosed that it is facing land acquisition problems due to legal challenges.
+As per the management conference call with analysts in February 2017 (page 5), Wonderla Holidays Ltd disclosed that it is facing land acquisition problems due to legal challenges.
 An investor should monitor the developments related to the development of new parks closely to understand future growth prospects of the company.

 Wonderla Holidays Ltd has been able to maintain its profitability at a good level over the years.
 An investor would notice that it has been reporting operating profitability margins (OPM) exceeding 40% for the almost entire reported period (FY2008-16), barring FY2008.

 The operating profitability margins of Wonderla Holidays Ltd are the highest among the industry.
 When we compare the OPM of the company with its listed peers: Adlabs Entertainment Ltd and Nicco Park and Resorts Ltd, then we notice that the OPM of Wonderla Holidays Ltd is much higher than the profitability of both the listed peers.

 Having an operating profitability margin higher than peers in a business, which is based on branding and customer service is one of the evidence of the competitive advantage of the company.